aamnah/notes/ubuntu/change-default-screenshot-save-location.md

 ---
 NOTE: This is no longer relevant.
-Ubuntu 22.04 saves screenshots Changing the location for saved screenshots is `~/Pictures/Screenshots` If you're using the old `gnome-screenshot` utility, you can change the location by editing the value for `XDG_PICTURES_DIR` in the `~/.config/user-dirs.dirs` file
+Ubuntu 22.04 saves screenshots in `~/Pictures/Screenshots` by default.
+If you're using the old `gnome-screenshot` utility, you can change the location by editing the value for `XDG_PICTURES_DIR` in the `~/.config/user-dirs.dirs` file

 ---